typhonjs-node-build-test/rollup-plugin-pkg-imports/README.md

 ## Roadmap / TODO
 - Evaluate any concerns for mono-repo use cases.
-- Create a comprehensive testsuite; rest assured though as this plugin is used in production environments.
+- Create a comprehensive testsuite; rest assured though as these plugins are used in production environments.